ITT-25/assignment-03-activity-recognition-realdegrees/README.md

 The overview on the bottom left shows a list of stages and a preview of activities included in them.
 On the bottom right, the activity meter shows if the user is currently doing anything or if they are idle.
 The top half shows all activities in the current stage with a progress meter and the required duration, activities progress when the ML classifier predicts them and the activity meter threshold is met.

-### Known Issues

-**Misclassification**

-Wildly shaking the DIPPID sender results in a 100% confident classification of jumping jacks, this could either be an issue in the training data or type of ML classifier used.
-With an SVC I tried filtering features via PCA variance and did extensive hyperparameter tuning, I also adjust data windows for both training and live data, none of these adjustments changed this specific behaviour.

-Also when holding the phone in an unconventional way the confidence of the models prediction usually drops.
-This is probably due to the wrong features but I tried a lot of things and came to the conclusion that std, mean, energy, mean yielded the best results and too many features started resulting in overfitting.
-(However most of the time, even holding the phone in ways that are (probably) not present in the training set, yielded a highly confident correct prediction)